jatkin-wasti/eng74_ansible_setup/README.md

 ```
 ### Using Templates
 - The template module can be used to accomplish polymorphism in our playbooks
-- We can construct text files that hold all the configuration settings needed to
+- We can construct text or mark up files that hold all the configuration
-setup various systems with specifics replaced with {{variables}} to be determined
+settings needed to setup various systems with specifics replaced with
-later
+{{variables}} to be determined later
 - When using the module we need src (source of template file) and dest (destination
   path)
 - At execution time, the playbook replaces the variables in the template file